MindustryGame/wiki-testing/docs/modding/modding.md

     author: Yourself
     description: This is a useless description.
     version: "1.0"
-    minGameVersion: "100.3"
+    minGameVersion: "105"
     dependencies: [ ]
+    hidden: false

 -   `name` will be used to reference to your mod, so name it carefully;
 -   `displayName` this will be used as a display name for the UI, which you can use to add formatting to said name;
 -   `description` of the mod will be rendered in the ingame mod manager, so keep it short and to the point;
 -   `dependencies` is optional, if you want to know more about that, go to the [dependencies](#dependencies) section;
 -   `minGameVersion` is the minimum build version of the game.
+Since build 105 this is **required**.
+-   `hidden` is whether or not this mod is essential for multiplayer, false by default.
+Texture packs, JS plugins, etc. should use this as to not cause conflicts with servers and clients respectively.
+As a rule of thumb, if your mod creates content it shouldn't be hidden.

 ## Content

-At the root of your project directory you can have a `content/` directory, and this is where all the Json/Hjson data goes.
+At the root of your project directory you can have a `content/` directory, this is where all the Json/Hjson data goes.
 Inside of `content/` you have subdirectories for the various kinds of content, these are the current common ones:

 -   `content/items/` for [items](#item), like `copper` and `surge-alloy`;
 -   `content/blocks/` for [blocks](#block), like turrets and floors;
 -   `content/liquids/` for [liquids](#liquid), like `water` and `slag`;
 -   `content/units/` for flying or ground [units](#unittype), like `reaper` and `dagger`;
--   `content/zones/` for [zones](#zone), configuration of campaign maps.

 Note that each one of these subdirectories needs a specific content type.
 The filenames of these files is important, because the stem name of your path *(filename without the extension)* is used to reference it.